 Tuna Melt sandwiches are made with warm, toasted bread topped with crunchy tuna salad and crowned with fresh tomato and gooey, melted cheese.
 They pair perfectly with a hot bowl of soup or a salad, to make a satisfying lunch or dinner.

 I like to make tuna melts when I am either:

 - Pressed for time and don’t have more than a few minutes to make a meal, or

 - So tired/hungry that I have no desire to cook and just want something to eat right NOW!

-Important: Make sure that you toast the bread slices before spreading them with the tuna salad.
+Pro Tip: Don’t forget to toast the bread slices before spreading them with the tuna salad.
 It’s an extra step, but it is important because it prevents the bread from becoming soggy.

-Tasty Soup Recipes to Serve with 15-Minute Tuna Melts:
+What to Serve with Open-Faced Tuna Melts

 - Preheat the broiler.

 - In a mixing bowl, combine tuna, celery, red onion, parsley, mayonnaise, lemon juice, salt, and pepper.